JoshNassar94/COP4600_Project/README.md

 FEATURES NOT IMPLEMENTED
 	1) File Name Completion

-	2) Using wildcard matching outside of the current directory.
-	       For example: ls /home/*

-	3) Using 3 or more pipes ending in an alias and trying to output to file For example:
+	2) Using 3 or more pipes ending in an alias and trying to output to file For example:

 		alias a ls
 		alias b wc
 		a | b | b > out.txt

-	4) Wildcard matching using more than one * or ? in a word
+	3) Wildcard matching using more than one * or ? in a word

 FEATURES IMPLEMENTED
 	1) Input Types